 Below is the top 8 difference between ASP.NET and PHP Performance:

 Let us discuss some of the major Difference Between ASP.NET and PHP:

-- ASP.NET is a paid Microsoft provided web application framework whereas PHP is a server-side scripting language which is open source.
+- ASP.NET is a paid Microsoft provided web application framework, whereas PHP is a server-side scripting language that is open source.

-- ASP.NET being paid has a decent market share in the IT world whereas PHP being open source, is freely available to the developers has a higher market share than ASP.NET.
+- ASP.NET being paid has a decent market share in the IT world, whereas PHP is open source and is freely available to the developers with a higher market share than ASP.NET.